agamswami/Chat-app/README.md

-# Chat Application
+# Chatvibe

-The Chat Application is a real-time, scalable, and secure messaging platform built with modern web technologies.
+The Chatvibe is a real-time, scalable, and secure messaging platform built with modern web technologies.
 This project demonstrates a full-stack implementation of a chat system, supporting one-to-one messaging, user authentication, and group messaging capabilities.
 The application is designed with scalability in mind, utilizing multiple backend servers, Redis for user-server mapping, and MongoDB for persistent message storage.
 It is containerized using Docker for easy deployment and includes an API Gateway for efficient request routing.

 ## Key Features
 - **Real-Time Messaging**: Leverages WebSocket (via Socket.IO) for seamless, bidirectional communication between clients and servers.